Moscow: Metro – Buses – Taxis

 Moscow Metro

 The famous Moscow Metro, known around the word for it’s vastness as well as it’s beauty.
-Nothing else, whether in New York or Paris or……can rival this magnifiicent transportation system.
-The New York subway for example, is mere child’s play compared to the size, daily ridership, and extent of the Moscow Metro.
+Nothing else, whether in New York or Paris or……can rival this magnificent transportation system.
+Americans, for example, are usually surprised at how the Moscow Metro outpaces the New York subway in daily ridership, number of stations, and extent of the system.

 Sometimes you’ll enter thru glass doors (very heavy so watch out!) and enter a hallway with turnstiles, and other times you’ll descend from street level thru a walkway before entering the station.